 [ ] [ ] The child is at least 4 years old

 [ ] [ ] The child can sit properly the entire trip without leaning forward, slouching, sitting on their knees, playing with the shoulder belt, etc

 Are you having trouble getting your hand in to buckle/unbuckle the booster?

 One option would be to use a 5-point harness car seat with a high-weight-harness (a harness that accommodates kids who weigh more than 40 pounds) – of which there are MANY.

-- The boosters shown above are BACKLESS boosters.
-In order to use a backless booster, or the Ride Safer Travel Vest, you need to make sure that the vehicle seat back comes up to at least the top of the child’s ears in order to provide adequate head support.
+- The boosters shown above, except the RodiFix & V6, are BACKLESS boosters.
+In order to use a backless booster, or the Ride Safer Travel Vest, or the Harmony V6 (as the back is not rigid) you need to make sure that the vehicle seat back comes up to at least the top of the child’s ears in order to provide adequate head support.
 If the vehicle seat back does NOT come up to at least the top of the ears, then you need to use a high back booster.